Table of contents

 International funds invest in equities or debt securities of companies or governments outside of India.
 This allows investors to diversify their portfolios across different geographies and benefit from global investment opportunities.

-In the next section, we will provide guidance on choosing the right mutual fund for your investment needs, considering factors such as your risk appetite, investment objective, and time horizon.
+In the next section, we will guide you on choosing the right mutual fund for your investment needs, considering factors such as your risk appetite, investment objective, and time horizon.

 How to Choose the Right Mutual Fund